hamidhmz/kubernetes/kubernetes-concepts.md

 - Declarative objects: kubectl apply -f file.yml or dir\.diff
   - Best for prod, easier to automate.
   - Harder to understand and predict changes.

+#### service types in kubernetes

+1. Cluster IP (default) :

+- only available inside cluster,
+- can access to ports.
+- can access to ports.

+2. Node port:

+- you will access the pod from out side of cluster.

+3. Load balancer

+- good for cloud providers.

+4. External name

+5. Ingress